 The key-bed on the Fantom series keyboards are fantastic.
 Honestly, this is one of the reasons why I am a little biased towards Roland keyboards.
 To me, one of the most important things on a keyboard is the key-bed.
 There’s nothing more frustrating than playing a keyboard that doesn’t have weighted keys or just has terrible action.

 The Fantom has the classic Roland staple Ivory feel key-bed.
-To me this feels almost identical to a real ivory key piano key-bed.
-I prefer the feel of ivory over any of the synthetic blended key-beds as I feel like the action just can’t be beat.
+To me, this feels almost identical to a real ivory key piano key-bed.
+I prefer the feel of ivory over any of the synthetic blended key-beds as I feel like the action just can’t be beaten.

 Using The Fantom FA 08 As A MIDI Controller